-Language is the medium whereby knowledge is transmitted and when a conducive language atmosphere is created, the child's perception of reality is increased.
-When parents do not constructively and consciously work on creating this type of environment, such a child may be regarded as having a learning problem (Luttig,1993).
+Language is the medium whereby knowledge is transmitted and when created, the child's language atmosphere is conducive perception of reality is increased.
+When parents do not constructively and consciously work on creating this type of environment, such a child may be regarded as having a learning problem (Luttig, 1993).
 Holt (1980), confirms this notion when he claims that one reason that children who come from unlettered homes are at a disadvantage when they start learning to read, may be that the shapes of the words and the letters may be unfamiliar to them.